isomerpages/moe-yuanchingsec/_sports-and-games/Sports & Games/Cross Country.md

 since the 1990s.</p>
 <p>Besides the NSG Cross Country and Track &amp; Field Championships, the
-CCA also took part in events organised by external organisations, such as the Wings Athletics Cross Country, Taman Jurong Homerun &amp; Pocari Sweat Run.</p>
+CCA also took part in events organised by external organisations, such as the Wings Athletics Cross Country, SA All-Comers Meet, Taman Jurong Homerun &amp; Pocari Sweat Run in recent years.</p>
+<p></p>
 <p><strong>Vision</strong>
 <br>Every Cross Country Runner will cultivate a lifelong passion for running,
 and pursue athletic as well as academic excellence.</p>